cayo santa maria

 Playa La Estrella

 Playa La Estrella, located in the center of the island, has the distinction of being the longest beachfront in Cayo Santa Maria.
-This white sand beach stretches on for more than two miles (3.5 km), and is about as pristine as you can get.
+This white sand beach stretches on for more than two miles (3.5 km) and is about as pristine as you can get.

-Playa La Estrella is home to resorts like Royalton Cayo Santa Maria, Melia Las Dunas, and the Memories resorts.
+Playa La Estrella is home to resorts like Royalton Cayo Santa Maria, Melia Las Dunas, and the Memories resorts, some of the best resorts in Cayo Santa Maria.

 Playa Las Caletas